 In February 2013, she became a Samling Artist before training on the ENO Opera Works Programme, supported by a Countess of Munster Award, and the National Opera Studio, supported by English National Opera, the Arts Council of Wales, the Robert Vivian Memorial Trust and Christopher Ball.
 She was also a Finalist in the 2014 Young Welsh Singer of the Year Competition.

 Whilst still a student, Samantha Price made her debut at English National Opera as Third Gentleman Julietta and is now a Harewood Young Artist.
+For ENO, she has sung Cherubino The Marriage of Figaro, Kate Pinkerton Madam Butterfly and the title role in Iolanthe, as well as creating Perdita in Ryan Wigglesworth’s The Winter’s Tale.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.